mrasyidg/interval-timer/README.md

 # interval-timer
-android mobile application (university assignment)
+An android mobile application (for a university assignment) that focuses to help people exercise with an interval timer.
+Wrote in Kotlin.
+Collaborator: ResoDev (Reso Coder).